Contemporary Dramaturgical Practices THEATRE5028

 Standard entry to Masters at College Level

-Planning, delivery and reflection upon a 30 minute workshop (taught with one other student) for the rest of the class cohort.
+Planning, delivery and reflection upon a 30 minute group workshop for the rest of the class cohort.
 (50%)

 ■ develop and expand students' understanding of dramaturgical ideas and practices in the contemporary period;